sh6khan/ruby-algo/README.md

-# interview-questions
+# algoriths in Ruby
-A list of some of the Interview questions that I got
+A list of some algorithms and problems in Ruby